Remnant 2 Council Chamber Dungeon Guide

 This insignia reflects the one on one of the judge’s chairs.
 When you go back to the Council Chamber, look at the markings on the chair again and you’ll know who the real assassin is.

-Present the Assassin’s Dagger as your evidence and you’ll witness an interesting execution of the guilty Council Member.
-When all is done, you will be rewarded with an Ornate Blade, which is an amazing Melee Weapon.
+Present the Assassin’s Dagger as your evidence and you’ll witness the execution of the guilty Council Member.
+When all is done, you will be rewarded with an Ornate Blade, an extremely powerful melee weapon.

 Regardless of the evidence presented by the Assassin’s Dagger, if you choose to accuse the wrong Council Member, then you are indirectly asking for a fight.